 By examining some successful pieces, we’ll discuss why they work, how they were achieved and how audio fits into multimedia stories.
 You will be asked to find a story during your time at the workshop, and the 2nd half of your week you will dedicate to recording your story and editing it.
 The course will include the technical aspects of recording audio on professional equipment as well as audio editing and mixing on the industry’s standard software – Hindenburg and ProTools.
 No previous knowledge of digital editing is necessary.

-Header Image Credit: Laurie Boucher
+Image Credit: Aidan Bliss, Header Image: Laurie Boucher

 Instructor: Suzi Pond

 Suzi Pond is an awarding-winning digital journalist, producer and storyteller.
 She cut her journalism chops at Boston magazine as Online Editor and later at the Portland Press Herald / Maine Sunday Telegram as a multimedia producer specializing in audio and video production.
 In 2011, Suzi became Chief Storyteller at United Way of Greater Portland where she creates audio and video stories that aim to engage the community.
 In 2015, Suzi founded two audio and video storytelling companies – Redbird Media Group and revel+spark.
 Her audio work has appeared on NPR’s “All Things Considered.”
 In 2011, she won two First-Place NEAPNEA awards.
 Her collaborative documentary film “Let’s Make a Deal” won First Place in the Portland Phoenix Short Film Festival.